-Debates rage on how much change-and when

-Bank tax personnel, executive officers, and boards can expect to see a continuing evolution of legislation, regulations, and the environment in which banks operate.
+Tax Debates rage on how much change-and when Bank tax personnel, executive officers, and boards can expect to see a continuing evolution of legislation, regulations, and the environment in which banks operate.
 New laws and guidance are regularly being proposed or released, and developments in macroeconomics and geopolitics are impacting bank tax departments like never before.
 Tax professionals will need to stay poised to quickly adapt and consider how new rules and developments could impact the organization.
 The implications go beyond traditional day-to-day operations and impact more highly developed departments, where work is being done (at home or in the office), and the permutations that grow out of M&A deals that continue to occur.
 It is a time for more focus, funding, and follow through.

-Increase the bank's tax department funding; recruit more specialists

-Bank teams must make certain that their own tax teams have the proper funding to meet the stepped-up regulatory and legislative demands, and the banks may need to recruit more tax specialists (or reach out to third parties for assistance) as the contour of the landscape continues to change.
+Increase the bank's tax department funding; recruit more specialists Bank teams must make certain that their own tax teams have the proper funding to meet the stepped-up regulatory and legislative demands, and the banks may need to recruit more tax specialists (or reach out to third parties for assistance) as the contour of the landscape continues to change.
 There is an increasing need for tax departments to obtain significant amounts of data to comply with the complexities of the tax laws.
 Capturing the right data can cost significant amounts of time and money and may require collaboration with other departments.
 Importantly, however, accurate data reduces compliance risk and could reduce costs through gains in efficiencies.
 Digitalization of certain tax functions will become even more important.
 In some cases, these new focus areas will require banks to recruit talent that bring sophisticated technology skills into the fold.

+Tax departments are also continuing to look for ways to drive value to the organization by managing the effective tax rate through tax-planning and tax-saving opportunities.
+These efforts are also being kept in balance with ESG initiatives taken on by banking organizations, in which the tax department can play a crucial role.
 At the same time, a bank's tax department should continue to mitigate tax risk that may be managed outside of the tax department.
 For example, information reporting and indirect taxes may be handled by bank professionals outside of the bank, and proper communication should be occurring to ensure that professionals stay apprised of changes and developments.
 Legislative and regulatory changes continue to increase requirements for information reporting, such as newly enacted reporting requirements related to cryptocurrencies.